-- The lecture focusses on practical extensions to the basic theory.
+- This lecture extends the basic theory to include various practical details.

 - We will cover:

 - Real Sensors (aka 'antennas')

 - Finite bandwidth

 - Rotating reference frames (source motion)

 - Finite time averaging

 - Local Oscillators and Frequency Downconversion

 - But I won't discuss polarization, sensitivity or calibration.
 These are topics for following lectures.